-The Company's receivables are monitored on a regular basis.
+The Group's trade receivables and contract assets are monitored on a regular basis.
 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rates are based on days past due of the customer with loss pattern.
 The calculation reflects the probability-weighted outcome and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
+For trade receivables from real estate sales, expected credit loss is computed using vintage analysis.

-The provision matrix is initially based on the Company's historical observed default rates.
-The Company will calibrate the matrix to adjust the historical credit loss experience with forward-looking information.
+The provision matrix is initially based on the Group's historical observed default rates.
+The Group will calibrate the matrix to adjust the historical credit loss experience with forward-looking information.

-Generally, receivables are written-off when deemed unrecoverable and are not subject to enforcement activity.
+Generally, trade and other receivables from customers and contract assets are written-off when deemed unrecoverable and are not subject to enforcement activity.
 The maximum credit exposure to credit risk at the reporting date is the carrying value of each class of financial assets.